pgjdbc/pgjdbc/docs/content/documentation/use.md

 * **`prepareThreshold (`*int*`)`** *Default `5`*\
 Determine the number of `PreparedStatement` executions required before switching over to use server side prepared statements.
 The default is five, meaning start using server side prepared statements on the fifth execution of the same `PreparedStatement` object.
+A value of -1 activates server side prepared statements and forces binary transfer for enabled types (see `binaryTransfer` ).
 More information on server side prepared statements is available in the section called [Server Prepared Statements](/documentation/server-prepare/#server-prepared-statements).

 * **`preparedStatementCacheQueries (`*int*`)`** *Default `256`*\